4.02° overcast clouds

 Universal – this is the teaching your child will receive from the Physical Education subject teachers and will include adaptations to match learning needs.
 All classes:

-• Are supported either directly or indirectly by speech and language therapists; and
+- Are supported either directly or indirectly by speech and language therapists;

-• Zones of Regulation imbedded in teaching practice.
+- Incorporate the zones of Regulation in teaching practice.

 Targeted – it may be appropriate to consider making additional short term special educational provision to remove or reduce any obstacles to your child’s learning.
 This takes the form of a graduated four part approach of a) assessing your child’s needs, b) planning the most effective and appropriate intervention, c) providing this intervention and d) reviewing the impact on your child’s progress towards individual learning outcomes.